illinois-data-curation/is477-sp25-group22/projectPlan.md

 - Are there any notable geographic patterns in bike usage across different neighborhoods or stations in Chicago?
 - How do weather conditions, such as temperature and precipitation, impact the daily volume of Divvy bike rides?

-By addressing these questions, we seek to understand how various factors influence bike-sharing trends and user behavior in an urban setting.

 ## Team